manugaco/Project_Bachelors_Degree_Thesis/README.md

 ### SpanishSocialMediaIndex

-This is the repository of my final degree project
+This is the repository of my final degree project.
+It contains the following information:

  1- Scripts to get spanish twitter users

  2- Scripts to merge all the tweets datasets

- 3- Scripts of the algorithm training and validation
+ 3- Scripts of the algorithm training and validation results

  4- Scripts to perform sentiment classification